KRMeserve/unit-project/goals.md

 ### User Stories:
+MVP:
+- User can log in/create account/log out.
-- Users can log in and customize their personal portfolio.
+- User can create a portfolio.
 - User can look at other user's portfolios.
+- User can edit own portfolio information.
+- User can delete their own portfolio.
+- Portfolio level styling.

+Bonus:
+- Users can customize their personal portfolio.
 - User can use their portfolio to showcase their past projects/experience.
 - User can add another user as a 'friend', and once they are friends they can look at their portfolio.
 - User can search in a searchbox for other users.
+- Admin can log in and delete users.

+SUPER BONUS:
 - User can comment on other portfolios.
 - User can view recent activity made by their friends (on a newsfeed or timeline).
-(Super Stretch)
-- Admin can log in and delete users.